Roll Ball World Cup: 2011 World Cup

 The first Roll Ball World Cup was held at the Shree Shiv Chhatrapati Sports Complex in Pune in Maharashtra state of the Republic of India.
-This was held from 17 April 2011 to 22 April 2011.
+It was held between April 17 and 22, 2011.
 Denmark was the winner and India was the runner-up.

 2013 World Cup

 The second World Cup was held in Nairobi, Kenya, from 3 to 6 October 2013.
-It was won by India by defeating the inaugural champions Iran in the final.
+It was won by India by defeating Iran in the final.

 2015 World Cup

 The hosts India won the third Roll Ball World Cup by beating Iran by 6–4 in the final.
 It was held in Pune in Balewadi Stadium.